ByteByteGoHq/system-design-101/README.md

 Step 5: The acquiring bank then transfers money to the merchant’s bank.

-Step 4: The card network clears the transactions from different acquiring banks.
+Step 4: The card network clears up the transactions from different acquiring banks.
 Clearing is a process in which mutual offset transactions are netted, so the number of total transactions is reduced.

 In the process, the card network takes on the burden of talking to each bank and receives service fees in return.